 May 15, 2015: The Lower Raquette River Hydroelectric Project has been certified for a third term of low impact certification, effective July 9, 2014 and expiring July 9, 2019, with the following conditions:

-- Facility owner shall develop a draft Deviation Reduction Plan (DRP) and submit it to LIHI no later than three months after LIHI certification of LRRP.
+- Condition satisfied in 2017.
+Facility owner shall develop a draft Deviation Reduction Plan (DRP) and submit it to LIHI no later than three months after LIHI certification of LRRP.
 The DRP define proactive operational control approaches for dam releases and pond level maintenance that will reduce the likelihood of operational deviations occurring in the future.
 The DRP needs to address the specific problems and potential recommendations identified in the reviewer’s report.
 Options to be considered should include audible alarms in control centers and programmable logic controllers.
 The DRP shall describe options considered, those selected, and a schedule for implementation.
 LIHI staff will review and comment on the draft plan and be available to assist in the development of the DRP, if requested.
 The final DRP needs to be completed and agreed to by both EBH and LIHI no later the six months after LIHI certification.

 - Facility owner shall provide annual reports to LIHI documenting operational deviations from instream flow or pond levels that occurred throughout each year of certification.
 The report shall describe all deviations that have occurred, regardless of whether the deviations were planned or unintentional or whether they are eventually deemed as not violating the license by FERC.
 The report is due at the same time as the annual compliance statement and payment of the annual certification fee.